oftomorrowinc/of-tomorrow-website/docs/of-tomorrow-brand-guidelines.md

 - Use past tense when discussing the future

 **Key Phrases:**
+- "Engineering tomorrow's possibilities"
-- "Built for tomorrow"
+- "Built for tomorrow, for everyone"
 - "Standing on shoulders of giants"
-- "Making dreams executable"
-- "The future is collaborative"
+- "The future is collaborative and inclusive"
-- "Technology with purpose"
+- "Technology that serves all people"

 ---